jcsison/rescuedrone-ml/README.md

 # rescuedrone-ml
 Machine learning aspect of the Rescue Drone project.

-`object_detection_test.py` is used to test the object detection model on either a live camera feed or an input video. `object_detection_test.py` can also be used to write the video output to file.
+`object_detection_test.py` is used to test the object detection model on either a live camera feed or an input video.
+This script can also be used to write the video output to file.

 `create_tf_record.py` can be used to generate training record files for training.